-had secured a rate of 50 cents to Lagoon and return, including admission to the fair, and this sum would carry any booster through the trip.
-He further said that Davis county had outdone itself this fall to put up a good fair. and every encouragement was due the ters, and it had in mind only the bettering of conditions in the county.
-The fair runs from Oct.
+Manager Morris said today that he had secured a rate of 50 cents to Lan and return, including admission to the fair, and this sum would carry any ster through the trip.
+He further said that Davis county had outdone itself this fall to put up a good fair, and every encouragement was due promoters, and it had in mind only the ettering of conditions in the county The fair runs from Oct.
 3 to Oct.
 6, and is as complete in its list of exhibits as an ordinary state fair.
-It will be held within the Lagoon grounds, un-der the auspices of the Davis County Fair association.
+It will be held within the Lagoon grounds, unthe auspices of the Davis County Fair association.